mstratman/relay-bypass/README.md

 An AVR microcontroller is used at the heart of this module.
 You can use either an ATtiny13 or ATtiny85.
 The code for this is in the [relay-bypass folder](./relay-bypass/relay-bypass.ino).
 You'll find there are a handful of `#define` statements to allow you to easily change its behavior.

-## V1.1 vs V1.2 vs V1.3
+## Versions:

-V3 (1.3) is the latest version in the root of this repository.
-It uses a latching relay.
-It's not as DIY-friendly as V1 and V2 since it requires you to write a fuse to disable the RESET pin and turn it into a GPIO pin.
-After doing this you can't re-program the ATtiny without special equipment.
+1.4 is the latest version in the root of this repository.
+It uses a latching relay for slightly reduced power consumption.

+1.3 also uses a latching relay, but is not as DIY-friendly if you scratch-build (from a kit, however, it's exactly the same as V4).
+It requires you to write a fuse to disable the RESET pin and turn it into a GPIO pin.
+After doing this you can't re-program the ATtiny without special equipment. i.e. if you're not careful you may waste some microcontrollers.

-V1 and V2 have all the same features, but use a non-latching relay instead.
+1.2 has all the same features as later versions, but uses a non-latching relay instead.

-V1 (green PCBs) are just as capable as the V2 PCBs (black), but they aren't as convenient.
-As such I'm selling them at a deep discount.
-It's a great way to stock up on some budget relay boards.

-Here are the specific differences:

-* V2 moved the SW1 and SW2 pads directly under the solder lugs for most SPDT momentary switches
-* V1 doesn't fit as neatly between the screw holes of a 1590A.
-It can fit a 1590A but needs to be offset from the switch
-* V1 has no LED solder pad, but you can get that functionality by soldering a wire to Pin 3 of U2 or its socket.
-* V1 has 2 extra components (R3, C4) that should be omitted.
-These are already removed from the PCB if you ordered from me.